sls-reference-architectures/testing-in-layers/README.md

 <a name="foot03">3</a>: Many of these integration tests require infrastructure that does require an initial "deployment" but can be tested in a later pass.
 E.g., I may provision a DDB table up front, deploy it, and then write my repository module with all its integration tests that use the DB.

 <a name="foot04">4</a>: Tests that use existing endpoints to verify (and sometimes to clean up) can often be run in higher environments - even in Production.
 I have sometimes categorized these as "smoke" tests.
-These smoke tests could potentially run on a timer - every N minutes - and raise alerts to the team if they ever fail.
+These smoke tests could potentially run on a chron - every N minutes - and raise alerts to the team if they ever fail.